Prince Documentation

 in the document where a line break should be forced only in editions A and C.

-The difference is particularly marked in justified text, where lines ended by -prince-forced-breaks: full are subject to justification like most other lines.
+The difference is particularly marked in justified text, where lines ended by -prince-forced-breaks: full

-Spread Balancing
+Spread balancing

 A prominent new feature is the concept of "spread balancing": Prince for Books can try to ensure that the content on two-page spreads is the same height.
-Due to the widows and orphans properties (see Widows and orphans) it is possible for one page to have fewer lines than the other, and this unevenness looks upsetting.
+Due to the widows

 Prince for Books also tries to reduce the number of uneven spreads.

-The property -prince-page-fill
+The property The property -prince-page-fill

-The property -prince-page-fill is used to tweak the page balancing mechanism.
+is used to tweak the page balancing mechanism.

-With its default value prefer-balance, Prince for Books will check how much space is left at the bottom of each page of a two-page spread and compares it with the line-height to determine whether the pages end with different numbers of lines.
+, Prince for Books will check how much space is left at the bottom of each page of a two-page spread and compares it with the line-height to determine whether the pages end with different numbers of lines.
 If one page is longer than the other, Prince will attempt to repack that page one line shorter, so that they match in height.
 If it is still unbalanced, which might happen due to triggering another widows/orphans constraint, it will revert to the original layout.

 Prince also includes the bottom margin in the evaluation for balancing, allowing said margin to be truncated for purposes of deciding whether the two pages can be considered to have the same length.

-To turn off the balancing mechanism, use the value prefer-fill.
+To turn off the balancing mechanism, use the value prefer-fill

-The property -prince-n-lines
+-prince-n-lines

-Another way to address page balancing is by using the property -prince-n-lines.
+.
 It is for use in the pagination phase of typesetting, for ensuring that page ends are even while avoiding widows and other awkward breaks.

 Typically, the best paragraph to apply this property to will be either already long and/or currently has either a very short or almost full last line, so that the paragraph doesn't need to change much in length compared to its existing "length" (as reckoned by its height).
 That is, the typesetter can choose a good candidate by looking at how much the last line would need to shrink or grow (including a word or two for the next line if growing), and how many times that length would fit in the height of the paragraph, with more being better.